tetrapod00/godot-docs/tutorials/scripting/c_sharp/c_sharp_signals.rst

     If you want to connect to these signals in the editor, you will need to (re)build the project to see them appear.

-    You can click the **Build** button in the upper-right corner of the editor to do so.
+    You can click the :btn:`Build` button in the upper-right corner of the editor to do so.

 Signal emission
 ---------------